apache/beam/learning/prompts/code-explanation/java/10_io_parquet.md

         Pipeline p = Pipeline.create(options);
 ```

-The `ParquetIO.read` transform is used to read data from the Parquet file.
-The `withAvroDataModel` method specifies that the data should be decoded using the Avro data model.
-The `from` method specifies the path to the Parquet file.
+The pipeline employs the `ParquetIO.read` transform to extract data from the Parquet file.
+The `withAvroDataModel` method specifies that the data should be decoded using the Avro data model, and the `from` method specifies the path to the Parquet file.

 ```java
         p.apply(
                 "Read from Parquet file",